SamuelAzorli/SO/README.md

 # SO
-Este é o repositório do trabalho de Sistemas Operacionais
+Este é o repositório do trabalho de Sistemas Operacionais do grupo Cofee Lovers